Science as the Enemy

 Politics and religion are the major opponents of science.
 Time and again they pledge to save us from its soul-destroying honesty.

-The truly scary one to lose would be the afterlife.
+The truly scary one to lose is the afterlife.
 Rejecting it is beyond frightening.
 To accept death as the end, with nothing more, changes our whole vision of ourselves.
 The entire history of self-aware humanity is based on life-everlasting.
 It has justified and explained our actions for over a thousand generations.
 Denying it must be wrong, even malicious, therefore, science has to be wrong.
 Of course, science doesn’t say there is no afterlife, only that no proof exists.

 Just a Picture